You can get a residence permit if you have been accepted to study at an educational institution in Finland.

 You may also get a residence permit for studies not mentioned above if you have a well-founded reason for it.
 Acceptable reasons can be further studies to supplement vocational skills or degrees already acquired, further training relating to work done in the country of departure, or special training available in Finland (for example training provided within the framework of education export).
-Residence permits are not granted for studies at open universities or for basic education.
+Residence permits are not granted for basic education.

 You may obtain a residence permit based on your studies if you participate in an exchange programme between educational institutions or some other exchange programme.
 For further information about exchange programmes, please ask your own educational institution.

 Language and training courses